yottajunaid/spiderhash/README.md

 - Thanks to testers who contributed the reports and benchmarks.

-- Thanks to the Open-Source Developers who build the Logic Code, Mathematics, workflow
+- Thanks to the Open-Source Developers who build the Logic Code, Mathematics, workflow, etc

 * * *